Robustness of travelling states in generic non-reciprocal mixtures: Introduction

-We next turn to the behaviour for moderate $D_0$.
-Here the blue line in Fig.~\ref{fig:phase}(a) shows an initially surprising, intermediate maximum in the mean angular velocity.
-This is caused by the incomplete separation of the mixture within our finite simulation time (see Supplementary Figure S3, which clearly shows the transient nature of the mean angular velocity) at low $D_0$ when the system is initialized in a mixed state.
-A system starting in a completely segregated state (dashed line in Fig.~\ref{fig:phase}(a)), on the other hand, has a monotonically decreasing angular velocity with increasing diffusivity $D_0$.
-Consistently with this picture, the degree of segregation of the mixture $\langle \sigma \rangle$ from a mixed initial state is first facilitated kinetically by increasing $D_0$ (Fig.~\ref{fig:phase}(c)), until it reaches a maximum value.
-Afterwards, it decreases as both components start to behave as gases and then also mix.
-When initializing in a segregated state, on the other hand (dashed line in Fig.~\ref{fig:phase}(c)), there is no issue of reaching a segregated state kinetically and the degree of segregation decreases essentially monotonically with $D_0$. \\The dependence of the mean angular velocity on the non-reciprocity parameter $\delta$ is rather simpler, namely monotonically increasing and approximately linear.
-This can be seen in Fig.~\ref{fig:phase}(d), where we plot $\Delta \langle |\omega|\rangle \equiv \langle |\omega|\rangle -\langle |\omega|\rangle_0$; the second term subtracts off the uninteresting fluctuations in $\omega$ in the reciprocal case $\delta=0$.
-The linearity suggests that the interface between the A and B-phases remains largely unaffected upon increasing $\delta$, with just the interfacial driving force increasing linearly as the imbalance between AB and BA-attractions is proportional to $\delta$. \\A phase diagram can be created from the above results by plotting the mean angular velocity as a function of $\delta$ and $D_0$ as shown in Fig.~\ref{fig:phase}(e), where the lighter colors correspond to higher $\langle |\omega|\rangle$, {\em i.e.}\ pronounced travelling states (cf.\ also similar results for PBC in the SM, see Fig.~S4).
-The appearance of a traveling regime at high non-reciprocity and low diffusivity is consistent with earlier studies~\cite{bartnick2016,marchetti2020, golestanian2020}.
+We next study the behaviour for moderate $D_0$.
+Here Fig.~\ref{fig:phase}(a, blue line) shows an initially surprising intermediate maximum in the mean angular velocity.
+This is caused by incomplete separation of the mixture within our finite simulation time (see Fig.~S3~\cite{SM}) at low $D_0$ when the system is initialized in a mixed state.
+A system starting in a completely segregated state (dashed line in Fig.~\ref{fig:phase}(a)), on the other hand, has an angular velocity decreasing monotonically with $D_0$.
+Consistently with this picture, the degree of segregation $\langle \sigma \rangle$ of the mixture from a mixed initial state is first facilitated kinetically by increasing $D_0$ (Fig.~\ref{fig:phase}(c)), until it reaches a maximum.
+Afterwards, it decreases as both components become gaseous and mix.
+When initializing in a segregated state, on the other hand (Fig.~\ref{fig:phase}(c), dashed line), there is no issue in reaching a segregated state kinetically and the degree of segregation decreases essentially monotonically with $D_0$.

+The dependence of the mean angular velocity on the non-reciprocity parameter $\delta$ is rather simpler: monotonically increasing and approximately linear when diffusivity is kept constant ($D_0=10^{-3})$.
+Fig.~\ref{fig:phase}(d) shows $\Delta \langle |\omega|\rangle \equiv \langle |\omega|\rangle -\langle |\omega|\rangle_0$; the second term subtracts off the uninteresting fluctuations of $\omega$ in the reciprocal case $\delta=0$.
+The linearity suggests that the interface between the A and B-phases remains largely unaffected by increasing $\delta$, with just the interfacial driving force increasing linearly as the imbalance between AB and BA-attractions is proportional to $\delta$.